stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 ### Oh My Bash Customization

 I use [Oh My Bash](https://ohmybash.nntoan.com/) for a cleaner prompt and quick aliases.
 It provides nice themes and useful aliases that speed up my workflow.
-I also customize my `.bashrc` to include aliases for common tasks, like clearing the screen or checking Git status.
+I also customize my `.bashrc` to include aliases for common tasks, like clearing the screen, updating or checking Git status.

 ![Oh My Bash theme powerline-icon](/assets/img/omb_powerline.png)